Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-28-from-bash-to-fish-fishing-after-15-years.md

 Migrating from Bash to Fish is not hard, but it takes a bit of work if you have a bunch of bash-specific functions, aliases, etc. I had a lot of them, and I had to rewrite all of them.
 You can use some AI to help you with that (most IAs do a decent job for trivial tasks like it), if you don't want to do it manually.
 Here's a nice summary on the Fish documentation that will help you to understand the Fish syntax easier: [Fish for bash users](https://fishshell.com/docs/current/fish_for_bash_users.html)

 I migrated all of my functions and all in about 2 hours, so it isn't that hard.
+The official documentation for [Fish](https://fishshell.com/) can be found [here](https://fishshell.com/docs/current/index.html).

 ## Installing requirements